amosyu2000/cyclops/docs/SRS/SRS.md

 ### 3.2 Naming Conventions and Definitions
 #### 3.2.1 Naming Conventions
+Client: see User.
+CRA: abbreviation for Cyclops Ride Assist.
+Cyclist: a person who operates a bicycle as a means of transportation.
+User: a person who will operate the final product.
+See Cyclist.

 #### 3.2.2 Constants
 - Gravity = 9.81 m/s<sup>2</sup>
 #### 3.2.3 Monitored Variables